ImOnPsycedelics/Proxy-Scanner/README.md

 |Site Bypassing| Being able to bypass blocked sites. |
 |Secure Browsing| Hide your Ip easily and securely|

+# Configuration

+You could use Sock 4, Sock 5 and Sock 6 so ya

 Have fun exploring the web safely.

 This is for educational purposes I do not condone anything malicious that my app is used for.